 This menu option toggles whether or not the Keyboard window (shown below) is displayed or hidden.
-Optionally, the Alt+F10 shortcut keys can be used to toggle the visibility of this window as well.
 The keyboard window emulates the function of a physical keyboard.

 A check mark appears next to the 'Keyboard' menu option when the window is displayed.
-The window can be closed be either selecting the 'Keyboard' menu option again or by clicking the 'X' (Close) button icon the upper right corner of the window.
-To switch to a vertical layout, click the 'Vertical' button.
-To switch back to the horizontal layout, click the 'Horizontal' button.
+The window can be closed be either selecting the 'Keyboard' menu option again or by clicking the 'X' (Close) button ion the upper right corner of the window.